Difference Between Analyst vs Associate

 |Senior to Analyst.

-An analyst is a lowermost position in an investment bank.
+An analyst is the lowermost position in an investment bank.
 Post relevant years of experience, Analysts are promoted to become Associates.

 |Qualification Required||Generally, Undergraduates/Graduates are hired at the position of Analyst.
 It is the lowermost position in the hierarchy of an investment bank.||Analysts after 2-3 years of experience are promoted to the level of Associates or else MBAs are hired directly at the level of Associate.|